taniabanerjee/taniabanerjee.github.io/_pages/about.md

   #image: "/images/NYCwaterfront.jpg"
 ---

 I'm an assistant research scientist at the University of Florida.
-My research interests are high performance computing, algorithms and data structures, data mining and machine learning.
+My research interests are high performance computing, algorithms and data structures, data mining, machine learning and data visualization.